gscrow/dressipi-com/solutions/data-insight-hub.markdown

       them
     body: 'What are the biggest triggers for your returns?
-Get more accurate and targeted insights that break down returns data, analysing the causes at both category and product level, along with practical ways to reduce them.
+Get more accurate and targeted insights that break down returns data, analysing the causes at both category and product level, along with practical ways to reduce them.'

-'
     image: "/uploads/section_returns-analysis.png"
     hres-image: "/uploads/section_returns-analysis@2x.png"
     action: